mayokunl/Weather-Based-Outfit-Planner/README.md

 ## Coming Soon

 - Image-based closet input to plan outfits using AI
+- Taking in locations around the globe
--
+- Improved Image Generation
+- Ability to regenerate parts of an outfit you didn't like

 ---

 💡 *Style smarter.
 Pack better.
-Plan ahead. with StyleCast.*
+Plan ahead. with StyleCast 💙.*